llpeterson/direct/access.md

-To set a little more context, ISPs (often a Telco or Cable company) typically operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves the local city or neighborhood.
+To set a little more context, ISPs (often a Telco or Cable company) typically operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves a city or neighborhood.
 These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the cable world, but despite their names implying "centralized" and "root of the hierarchy" these sites are the ISP-side of the last mile, where the ISP directly connects to its customers.
 PON and Cellular access networks are anchored in these facilities.